Who's involved in hospice care?

 - Does the hospice program have a dedicated pharmacist to help adjust medications?

-- What services are offered to a terminally ill person?
+- What services are offered to a person who is terminally ill?
 How are pain and other symptoms managed?

 - How are hospice care services provided after hours?